LiEnby/KitsuneOffline/README.md

 # KitsuneOffline
-Offline (NW.JS package) for Kitsune Google Doodle, (The championship island thing)
+Local Offline version of Kitsune Google Doodle, (Doodle Champion Island Games) useful if you want to play without internet (or just want to mod the game)

-also includes version rc6 of the game in 'logos/' folder. you can run a web server and just browse to the thing if you want, you dont acturally need this, its just easier.
+*rc6 version files located in logos/ folder*

 How to play: (for noobs)
 Goto the releases page, download the zip and open kitsune.exe, there your done!